What is HSA: Everything You Need to Know

 You’ll want to keep in mind that a Flexible Spending Account (FSA) is much different from an HSA.
 Unlike a FSA, the HAS balance rolls over as there is no policy indicating that you must use the funds before year-end.
 An FSA is much different in that you can use the account for all types of medical expenses, even those nonprescription medicines and accessories, i.e., Band-Aids, gauze, icepacks, Neosporin, Tylenol, allergy medication, Pepto-Bismol, etc. The downside to an FSA is that you will lose out on the funds put into the account if you don’t use it by a certain date, usually by year-end.
 Therefore, you are essentially losing part of your income as you may have thousands of dollars left in the account.

 If you need help learning more about a HSA and if it would be right for you, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.